 Overall trek difficulty: challenging

 You will have a thorough briefing with your guide 1 or 2 days before your Salkantay Trek to Machu Picchu.
-Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco and you can take this opportunity to ask questions and make any final preparations.

 Day 1: Cusco – Soraypampa – Huayracmachay

 We will pick you up from your hotel early in the morning and have a beautiful scenic drive of 3 hours duration to Mollepata.
 At Mollepata we will have breakfast at one of the local houses.
 During this portion of the drive we will have our first views of the magnificent Salkantay and Humantay Mountains, as well as observe lush vegetation and the fields of local families growing potatoes, quinoa, lima beans, etc.

 At this point we will arrive at Soraypampa (3,800 m/12,467 ft), the trailhead for the Salkantay trek, and meet our support staff, who will pack everything for the trek and load the equipment onto horses.
 We begin the hike with a gentle 2 hour climb to Salkantaypampa.
 During this portion of the trek we will follow a little stream whose source is the Salkantay glacier.
 We will also see the moraines and the glaciers of Apu Salkantay and Humantay mountains.

 From Salkantaypampa we will hike steeply for 1 ½ hours until we reach Soyrococha, our lunch spot.
 After reaching this location we continue to climb steeply for 2.5 to 3 hours to the Salkantay pass where we will make small offerings to the Apus (mountain spirits).
 This is the highest point of the trek (4,600 meters/ 13,451 feet).

 Our next task is a 2 hour downhill hike to Huayracmachay (3,800 m/12,464 ft), our camp for the evening.